In recent decades there has been renewed interest in the possibility of undiscovered tunnels and chambers beneath the Great Sphinx of Giza.

 However, subsequent accounts of the Great Sphinx dating to more than a millennium later make no reference to a tomb within or under the Sphinx as suggested by Pliny.
 Arabic historians such as Abd Al-Latif writing in the early 13th century, Al Maqrizi writing in the early 15th century, and the earliest European visitors, who started publishing their observations in travelogues at the end of the 15th century, simply do not refer to it.

 As strange as it may seem to us now, the earliest European visitors do not seem to have connected the statue of the Great Sphinx, of which the head and neck only were visible above the sand, with Pliny's account of the Great Sphinx.
-Instead, they often refer to the solitary colossal head they observed at Giza as the Idol of Isis.
+Instead, they often referred to the solitary colossal head they observed at Giza as the Idol of Isis.

 Pierre Belon Du Mans writing in the 1550s, following his visit to Giza in 1547, seems to be the first European visitor to connect the monolithic head emerging from the sands of the Giza plateau with Pliny's account.
 He identified it as the Sphinx or Androsphinx mentioned in classical literature.
 Yet still, he did not refer to the burial mentioned by Pliny.
 André Thevet, visiting a few years later in 1552, seems to be the first to repeat Pliny's speculation of a tomb within the Great Sphinx.